encoredev/encore/docs/platform/infrastructure/kubernetes.md

 lang: platform
 ---

-When you build your app using Encore's Backend Framework, you can deploy the same code to many different types of [cloud infrastructure](/docs/platform/infrastructure/infra).
-Encore Cloud will automatically handle provisioning different infrastructure for each environment — depending on your goals.
-Configuring what type of compute platform you want is done through the [Encore Cloud Dashboard](https://app.encore.cloud) rather than in the application code.

-If you already have a Kubernetes cluster, you may want to deploy your Encore application into this pre-existing cluster.
-[See the docs](/docs/platform/infrastructure/import-kubernetes-cluster) for how to do this.
+# Deploying Encore Apps to Kubernetes

+Encore Cloud gives you flexibility in where you run your applications.
+You have two options for Kubernetes deployments:

+1. **Deploy to a new cluster**: Encore Cloud can automatically provision and manage a new Kubernetes cluster in your cloud account on AWS or GCP.
+2. **Use an existing cluster**: Deploy to your pre-existing Kubernetes cluster ([see instructions here](/docs/platform/infrastructure/import-kubernetes-cluster))

+All infrastructure provisioning is automated, and configuration is managed through the [Encore Cloud Dashboard](https://app.encore.cloud), keeping your application code clean and infrastructure-agnostic.

 ## Deploying to a new Kubernetes cluster

-**1. Connect your cloud account:** Ensure your cloud account (such as Google Cloud Platform or AWS) is connected to Encore Cloud. ([See docs](/docs/platform/infrastructure/own-cloud))
+**1. Connect your cloud account:** Ensure your cloud account (Google Cloud Platform or AWS) is connected to Encore Cloud. ([See docs](/docs/platform/infrastructure/own-cloud))

 **2. Create environment:** Open your app in the [Encore Cloud dashboard](https://app.encore.cloud) and go to **Environments**, then click on **Create Environment**.